Section 5: Opening the Reservation

 Opening the Fort Berthold Reservation

 Between 1906 and 1909 there was much talk about opening the unallotted trust lands on the Fort Berthold reservation to settlement.
-These documents help us understand the process and the ideas that people expressed about the land and the people of Fort Berthold.
+These documents help us understand the process and the ideas that non-Indians expressed about the land and the people of Fort Berthold.

 The residents of Fort Berthold Reservation asked to be included in the discussions.
 John Young, a special federal agent stationed at Fort Berthold wrote a cover letter introducing the petition signed by many leaders of the three tribes.
 Young supported the petition.
 (See Document 12)